machellerogden/shellspec/README.md

 ? echo.args hello world
 [ 'echo', 'hello', 'world' ]

-# Note: When entering input for prompts, escape spaces with a backslash to for single arguments containing spaces.
+# Note: When entering input for prompts, you can escape spaces with a backslash for single arguments which contain spaces.
 ./myecho
 ? echo.args hello\ world
 [ 'echo', 'hello world' ]